-Assignment Due Date Length Value

-Group Presentation on assigned readings Oct 5- Nov 2 50 minutes 20%
+Assignment Due Date Length Value Group Assignment of Assigned Readings Oct 2-30 50 minutes 20%

-Each group will discuss readings focusing on a specific mode of persuasion.
+Each group will discuss readings focused on a specific mode of persuasion.
 In addition to explaining and illustrating the major points of the readings, the group will also critique them, identifying their problems or weaknesses, as well as evaluating their usefulness in understanding persuasion.
-Presenters are welcome to use notes, but may not use full scripts.
+You are welcome to use notes, but may not use full scripts.

-Proposal and Bibliography for presentation Oct 12 2-3 pages 5%
+Proposal for Presentation October 16 2-3 pages 10%

-This assignment is closely linked to the individual presentation and termpaper.
+This assignment is closely linked to both the individual presentation and the termpaper.
 For this assignment, you will propose a topic relating to a specific type of persuasive communication operating in one of the major modes of persuasion.
-For example, you might want to examine protest music during the 1960's counterculture, or conflicting narratives concerning global warming.
-Your proposal should clearly articulate the research question(s) you hope to answer, as well as the goal of the presentation.
-In addition to the proposal, you will include an annotated bibliography with a minimum of five sources.
+Your proposal should clearly articulate the research question(s) you wish to answer, as well as the goal of the presentation.
+In addition to the proposal, you will include an annotated bibliography with a minimum of five scholarly sources.